DarkGhostHunter/Laratraits/README.md

 * [`AutoFill`](src/Models/AutoFill.php): Automatically fills the Model with values by each method name, like `fillFooAttribute()`.
 * [`UsesUuid`](src/Models/UsesUuid.php): Automatically fills the UUID on the Model.
 Comes with an optional Eloquent Query Builder local scopes.
 You can override the UUID generation.
-* [`SelectsDefaultColumns`](src/Models/SelectsDefaultColumns.php): Adds a `DefaultColumns` Global Scope to the Model that selects only given default columns, unless overrun manually in the query.
+* [`DefaultColumns`](src/Models/DefaultColumns.php): Adds a `DefaultColumns` Global Scope to the Model that selects only given default columns, unless overrun manually in the query.
-* [`SoftCacheAccessors`](src/Models/SoftCacheAccessors.php): Saves the result of a accessor to avoid running the accessor logic again.
+* [`SoftCachesAccessors`](src/Models/SoftCachesAccessors.php): Saves the result of a accessor to avoid running the accessor logic again.
 Overrides the `mutateAttribute()` method.
 * [`DynamicallyMutates`](src/Models/DynamicallyMutates.php): Cast an attribute based on what other attribute type says.
 Useful for columns that hols the data type, and other the raw data value.
+* [`NeighbourRecords`](src/Models/NeighbourRecords.php): Allows to easily get the "next" and "previous" record from a given model.

 ### Global Scopes